willcurtis/RTL8812BU_for_Raspbian/README.md

 ### Manual installation

-To build, you have to retrieve source and run `make`.
+To build, you have to retrieve source and run `make`, do following:
-If via Git, do following:

 ```bash
 sudo apt update